 Over time, I’ve learned to apply myself to each of these weaker areas.

-Utilizing what you know
+Utilise what you know

 As mentioned in the beginning, my regular review includes perusing my goals from the past quarter.